 There are some minor styling tweaks – notably to the front-end treatment, the shape of the front headlamps and the rear side-window.
 The Citigo’s finned grille set in a chrome-plated frame is a scaled-down version of that seen on the MissionL concept car, and shows the stylistic way forward for the Czech marque’s ever-expanding range.

-Engine-wise, there are two petrol offerings, one with 59bhp and the other with 74bhp.
-Both produce 70lb ft of torque from the normally aspirated, all-alloy, 12-valve unit and come with a five-speed manual gearbox, although an automated sequential gearbox is available.
+Engine-wise, there are effectively two petrol offerings, one with 59bhp and the other with 74bhp.
+Both produce 70lb ft of torque from the naturally aspirated, all-alloy, 12-valve unit and come with a five-speed manual gearbox, although an automated sequential gearbox is available.
 Greentech versions are also offered, which deliver marginal improvements in efficiency thanks to lowered suspension, low rolling-resistance tyres and other minor upgrades.